 All of these sessions will be recorded and uploaded online.

 Header image: Jeremy Holden / FFI

-As the event gets closer, we'll keep our camera trapping group updated with the latest information about getting involve.
+As the event gets closer, we'll keep our camera trapping group updated with the latest information about getting involved.
 Join members there to stay in touch.